Research Translation

 The PTIE Plan

 PTIE puts forward recommendations designed to elevate research translation, innovation, and entrepreneurship within faculty reward systems.
 Through a collaborative, cross-institutional approach, we envision changes that unite IHEs nationwide around a shared language in promotion and tenure process.
-Innovation is already a thriving part of faculty teaching, research, and service, yet it often goes underrecognized.
-Treating research translation on par with fundamental research in promotion and tenure processes pushes these efforts to the forefront of higher education’s fulfillment of its social contract.
+Innovation is already a thriving part of faculty teaching, research, and service; yet, it is often undervalued.
+Addressing the faculty rewards structure will enable universities to realize their full potential in research translation.

 Our Philosophy